 What do you love the most about creating art in New Orleans?
 What particular part of your immediate environment, in your neighborhood specifically influences your work?

 You can't beat the wild foliage of New Orleans, the low-hanging clouds, or the neighborly vibes.
-The natural landscape inspires me because its beauty often stands in contrast to and in defiance of the ugly human actions of the past and present.
+New Orleans values creativity and joy, often in defiance of capitalism and hustle.

 Describe your creative process.
 Are there any rituals or rites of passage you exercise before you begin a new piece?

 The process starts by foraging natural materials (a few handfuls of clay, top soil, discarded bricks, oak galls, decaying tree bark) and processing them into fine pigments.
 I mixed them with binders to create land watercolors and inks which became the first layers of each painting.
 After I make the natural pigments, I create a limited palette to compliment the earth tones.
 From there, I add water to the land and let it flow and pool into natural forms.